mepto/p9/readme.md

 ## What it does
-Allows authenticated users to create, edit, delete reviews on books, follow other users' reviews and comments
+Allows authenticated users to create, edit, delete reviews on books, follow other users' reviews and comment

+#TODO: add that PYTHONPATH var must be added at the project root

 ## How to install
 1. Clone the repository on your computer.